StanBrd/Quantitative-Finance-Project-Risk-Analysis-Modeling/README.md

 # Quantitative-Finance-Project-Risk-Analysis-Modeling

 ## Description
-This project is dedicated to the estimation and analysis of market risk using historical data of Natixis stock from 2015 to 2016.
-The objective is to utilize advanced statistical methods to understand and manage the risks associated with financial market fluctuations.
+This project, conducted as part of a course curriculum, focuses on the estimation and analysis of market risk using historical data of Natixis stock from 2015 to 2016.
+The objective is to employ advanced statistical methods to understand and manage the risks associated with financial market fluctuations.
+Detailed calculations and methodologies are documented in the 'Market Risk Project' PDF accompanying this repository.

 ## Features
 - **Historical Value at Risk (VaR) Estimation:** A non-parametric approach is employed to estimate the historical VaR using Natixis stock data.